Miranda Otto: Hollywood

 Otto's next project was playing the lead in the Australian film Danny Deckchair (2003).
 She then took on the Australian television miniseries Through My Eyes: The Lindy Chamberlain Story (2004).
 The film is a drama that portrays the story of Lindy Chamberlain, who was wrongfully convicted in 1982 of killing her baby daughter, Azaria, in one of the country's most publicized murder trials.
 Otto was cast as Chamberlain, and her husband, Peter O'Brien, was cast as prosecutor Ian Barker.
 She was drawn to the role because it provided her with the "prospect of exploring an unconventional character."
 At the 2005 Logie Awards, Otto won Most Outstanding Actress in a Drama Series for her role.

 Otto at InStyle Women of Style Awards Red Carpet 2012.

 Director Steven Spielberg, impressed by Otto's performance in The Lord of the Rings, called her to ask if she would play opposite Tom Cruise in the big-budget science fiction film War of the Worlds (2005).
 Otto, pregnant at the time, believed she would have to turn down the role, but the script was reworked to accommodate her.
 After giving birth to her daughter, she took a rest from films to concentrate on motherhood and theatre roles in Australia.

 In 2007, Otto starred as Cricket Stewart, the wife of a successful director, in the television miniseries The Starter Wife.
 That same year, she was cast in the American television series Cashmere Mafia.
 In the series she plays Juliet Draper, a successful female executive who must rely on her friends to juggle the demands of a career and family in New York City.
 Otto chose to star in the series because "American television at the moment is so interesting and, particularly, the characters for women are so fantastic" and she "liked the idea of having a character over a long period of time and developing it."
 The series was cancelled in May 2008.

 In 2013, Otto played the role of American poet Elizabeth Bishop opposite Glória Pires in Brazilian director Bruno Barreto’s Reaching for the Moon.

+In 2015, Otto played Alison Carr, the CIA's Berlin station chief, in the fifth season of the American spy thriller series Homeland.